A Note About a City

 That last one I can answer with some degree of sincerity.
 She is lovers to many.
 Too many sometimes in fact, that they erupt in streets demanding their share of her overflowing abundance.
-Then there are the others like me, content to be one of her bedfellows although not the only one.
+Then there are the others, content to be one of her bedfellows although not the only one.

 Nairobi lives its truth on the outside, always there.
 Waiting to be consumed.

 If you sit by her window, like I did just now, and watch the City go by, I should warn you that you may feel disheartened.
-There are many things to cause you to pause in a city diffused with unwed dreams seeking the matrimonial bliss of consummation.
-But isn’t that every big city’s ultimate failure?
+There are many things to cause you to pause in a city diffused with dreams seeking the matrimonial bliss of consummation.
+But isn’t that every Big City’s ultimate failure?
 That beyond the glitz and the glamor there is grit and clamor?
-And Nairobi is no exception.
+Nairobi is no exception.
 A City with Lagos aspirations, Jo’burg's mobility, and New York City’s juxtapositions; Nairobi is equally fair and unfair.

-But I can assure you that it is not that she means to cause the sewer to flow in some areas while paving others in irregular blocks that jut out every now and then to ensure you are still paying attention.
+I can assure you it is not that she means to cause the sewer to overflow in some areas while paving others in luscious green sidewalks.
 Rather, Nairobi is trying.
 Doing her best as they say.
 Particularly given the circumstances.
-Resources are scarce, stomachs are fat, and there pockets that grow thin from wear and have to be lined.
+Resources are scarce, stomachs are fat and there pockets that grow thin from wear and have to be lined.

-Besides, sometimes it is impossible to hear the voices East of Moi Avenue, though plenty they are.
-Moi Avenue being the demarcated line we have agreed upon as the divide between the respectable half of Nairobi and the boisterous chaos that lays beyond that.
-Which if you do not know by the way, is named after our second President, whom we affectionately called Baba Moi.
+Besides, sometimes it is impossible to hear the voices East of Moi Avenue—though plenty they are.
+Moi Avenue being the demarcated line we have agreed upon as the divide between the respectable half of Nairobi and the boisterous chaos that lays beyond.
+Moi Avenue, if you do not know, is named after our second President, whom we affectionately called Baba Moi.
 Although I think he had insisted on the nickname.
 But those are the things we do not speak of.